zbraiterman/soroban-quest/content/0-tutorial/0-tutorial.md

 <img class="svg" src="../../assets/stellarbox.svg" alt="New Stellar Unlock!">
 </a><br/>

-Github actions can drop off treasures in your Github Pages deployment.
+GitHub actions can drop off treasures in your GitHub Pages deployment.
 Click this link to check out the Treasure Chest.

 ----